Diamond Johnson: Recruiting

 Johnson was considered a five-star recruit and sixth-best player in the 2020 high school class by ESPN.
 On November 16, 2019, she committed to playing college basketball for Rutgers, who had offered her a scholarship during her freshman year of high school, over offers from NC State and South Carolina.

 College career

 On February 17, 2021, Johnson scored a freshman season-high 26 points for Rutgers in an 83–56 win against Minnesota.
 At the Big Ten tournament quarterfinals, she scored 26 points for a second time, while adding eight rebounds and five steals in a 73–62 loss to Iowa.
-As a freshman, she averaged 17.6 points, 4.3 rebounds, 2.5 assists and 2.3 steals per game, earning Second Team All-Big Ten and All-Freshman Team recognition.
+As a freshman, she averaged 17.6 points, 4.3 rebounds, 2.5 assists and 2.3 steals per game, earning second-team All-Big Ten and All-Freshman Team recognition.
 For her sophomore season, Johnson transferred to NC State.
 She came off the bench for one of the top teams in the nation, but was still among its most productive players.
 Johnson was named Atlantic Coast Conference (ACC) Sixth Player of the Year and received All-ACC Honorable Mention from the league's Blue Ribbon Panel.
+As a junior, she averaged 12.3 points, 4.2 rebounds and 3.5 assists per game and was limited to 22 games due to an ankle injury.
+Johnson was named second-team All-ACC.
+For her senior season, she transferred to Norfolk State.

+Professional career

+Johnson went undrafted in the 2025 WNBA draft.
+On April 24, 2025, Johnson signed a training camp contract with the Minnesota Lynx.
+On May 7, she was waived by the Lynx.